thoresonjd/web-proxy-python/README.md

 * `GET` requests
 * Status codes `200`, `404`, and `500`

+Since the proxy supports up to `HTTP/1.1` but uses non-persistent connections, it really just supports `HTTP/1.0`.
+Thus, we can humorously think of this proxy as supporting `HTTP/1.05`.

 ## **Usage**

 To execute the web proxy on `localhost`, run: